-In 2017 we helped to distribute more than 1.2 million antibiotic treatments for trachoma, and recent surveys carried out in a number of districts show the country is now on track to eliminate the disease by 2019.
+In 2017 we helped to distribute more than 1.2 million antibiotic treatments for trachoma.
+Surveys show the country is on track to eliminate the disease by 2019.

 Sightsavers manages the Coordinated Approach To Eye Health (CATCH) project in Malawi, which aims to improve treatment for people who live in areas where trachoma is present.